 We generally agree with the proposed overall disclosure objectives in IAS 19 for defined contribution plans.
 However, we also refer to our overall concerns on the proposed Guidance, as described in our comment letter above.
-Taking into account our overall concerns, we generally support EFRAG's comments and have in addition (or want to emphasise) the following comments:
+In addition, we refer to EFRAG's response to the ED.
+We generally support EFRAG's comments and have in addition (or want to emphasise) the following comments:

-• We note that the disclosure requirements regarding defined benefit plans remain much more extensive than those regarding defined contribution plans.
+We note that the disclosure requirements regarding defined benefit plans remain much more extensive than those regarding defined contribution plans.
 While defined contribution plans (including collective defined contribution plans) may indeed carry risks in respect of future period (e.g. market interest rate changes, changes in premiums, mortality) unrelated to any past services provided.